 But this isn’t just about looks.
 From now till 31 August 2025, Singaporeans, PRs, and local passholders can enjoy a 1-for-1 round trip for just $4, or unlimited rides for $14 for two.
 Talk about a scenic steal.

 Even better?
 The experience doesn’t end with the ride.
-At Siloso Point Station, local artist Yeni Lim (@yenidraws)hosts charming embroidery workshops on the last weekend of every month till October.
-Participants get hands-on with Peranakan-inspired designs, crafting tea towels as keepsakes from their cable car journey.
+At Siloso Point Station, there will be a series of Peranakan-inspired workshops held on the last weekend of every month.
+Workshop bundles are also now available via Mount Faber Leisure Group’s online store.
+The locals-only bundle, which includes workshop participation and a round-trip on the Sentosa Line, is priced at $45, with a local resident option at $38.local artist Yeni Lim (@yenidraws)hosts charming embroidery workshops on the Participants get hands-on with Peranakan-inspired designs, crafting tea towels as keepsakes from their cable car journey.
 It’s tradition made tactile.

 Whether you’re rediscovering Sentosa or bringing out-of-town guests, this reimagined ride lets you appreciate Singapore’s multicultural past while soaking in the present-day skyline.
 After all, where else can you float above the island in a moving art piece?